JoannaMnich/PFDA/project/README.md

 ## Analysing data
 To analyse mean wind speed, I create a master DataFrame by merging all processed station files and adding a station column.
 This will give one tidy dataset for analysis.

+### Analyse mean wind speed from merged station script
+This table shows the average wind speed at each station over the 20-year period.
+Higher values indicate stronger potential for wind energy.
+Wind farms typically operate best within a specific wind range, so both mean and range (min/max) are important for assessing usable power.

+This table shows the mean, minimum, and maximum wind speeds at each station.
+Wind farms have operational limits; therefore knowing the extremes helps estimate how often turbines will operate at full capacity.
+### Monthly average wind speed plot for each station
+The monthly wind speed values represent the mean of all observations for a given month across approximately 20 years, providing a long-term seasonal wind pattern for each station.
+### Trend Analysis for a wind speeds in the next 10 years
+The plots show the mean annual wind speed for each station over 20 years.
+Flat lines indicate stable wind conditions, suggesting similar wind speeds can be expected in the next 10 years.
+Small fluctuations are natural variability and do not indicate long-term changes.
+#### Interpretation of Results:
+Flat lines in the annual wind speed plots indicate stable wind conditions.
+The lack of a clear trend suggests that future wind conditions are likely to remain similar over the next 10 years.
+Small fluctuations between years reflect natural variability, not long-term climate change.

+### Monthly Seasonal Wind Pattern and Variability per Station

+This block calculates the average wind speed per month for each station over the 20-year period.
+It also computes the standard deviation per month to show the variability of wind speeds.
+The results can help identify seasonal patterns and assess the stability of wind resources, which is important for wind energy planning.
+Conclusions:
+If the standard deviation is small and the annual trend is stable → future years will likely be similar If the standard deviation is large or the trend is variable → risk must be considered in wind energy planning

+# Conclusion

+The results show that wind conditions are consistent and reliable across the analysed stations.
+Wind energy potential depends mainly on repeating seasonal patterns, not on individual years.

+Similar wind speeds observed in the same months over a 20-year period indicate a stable wind resource.
+Low variability suggests low risk for long-term wind energy production, making these locations suitable for wind farm development.
+North station such as  Malin Head exhibit higher mean wind speeds compared to inland locations, reflecting Ireland’s maritime climate.
+The lower mean wind speed is in Mullingar.
+Wind speeds peak during winter months (December–February) and are lowest during summer, consistent with increased Atlantic storm activity in winter.